Categories

 To create a distribution group in Exchange Online, use the following PowerShell cmdlet:

 These are just a few examples of the tasks you can perform to manage Exchange Online using PowerShell.
-There are many more cmdlets available to help you configure and manage your Exchange organization in Office 365.
+There are many more cmdlets available to help you configure and manage your Exchange organization in My Office 24/7.

 Step 8: Manage SharePoint Online

-Once you have connected to Office 365 using PowerShell, you can also manage SharePoint Online using PowerShell commands.
+Once you have connected to My Office 24/7 using PowerShell, you can also manage SharePoint Online using PowerShell commands.

 SharePoint Online is a powerful collaboration tool that allows you to create, manage, and share documents and information with your team.
 With PowerShell, you can automate various tasks in SharePoint Online, such as creating sites, libraries, lists, and managing permissions.